What Is a Virtual Contact Center and Its Pros and Cons?

 Customization and Integration

 Cloud contact centers don’t use private branch exchange (PBX) systems or specific telephone models.
 Thus, integrating customer relationship management or analytics tools via a cloud center is easy.
-Some vendors provide their API, letting you integrate with any business tool you need.
+Some vendors provide their own API, letting you integrate with any business tool you need.

 A reputable cloud contact center connects your virtual customer service with your existing processes.
 Customize it based on your use case.